 3. At your remote location (eg school/office), just surf to http://<your public address>.
 You should see your familiar web page pop right up.
 It works from a smartphone too.

 From time to time your router’s public IP address will change.
 It might happen every two weeks or so.
 To visit your website from outside your home, you will then have to get the new IP address (eg. from http://www.whatismyip.com) and start using that.

 Alternatively, get your own domain name.
 You can visit your site from outside by surfing to http://<your domain name>, instead of typing in the IP address.
 The domain name is easier to remember, and won’t be affected by IP address changes.
 Many providers will give you a domain name for a small charge, and some provide them for free, eg http://www.noip.com.

 That’s it.
 Happy web authoring!

 A Note on Security

-(Note: that last command, if you have never run it before the Pi, will download many updates and take an hour or two to complete.
-Subsequent runs will complete in a couple of minutes though).
+(Note: that last command, if you have never run it before the Pi, will download many updates and 20 minutes or so to complete.
+Subsequent runs will be much quicker).
 Finally, reboot the Pi so the updates can take effect: